melato/jsoncall/README.md

 Putting the method name in the url allows us to know how to unmarshal the body of the request into the arguments.
 If we encoded the method in the JSON request, as per JSON-RPC, we couldn't unmarshal the request with a single pass.

-Putting the method parameters in a map allows us to unmarshal them into a struct (generated via reflection) that has a field for each
+Putting the method parameters in a map allows us to unmarshal them into a struct (generated via reflection) that has a field for each parameter.

 We use a map for the parameters, so we can unmarshal them into their different types.
 If we had put the parameters in an array, we could only unmarshal them into one array type, such as []any.

-We could have placed the parameters into a "params" map, as JSON-RPC specifies, add a level of indirection.
-This would allow data other than method parameters to be included in the request, but since we use HTTP, we can already add such data in the HTTP headers.
+We could have placed the parameters into a "params" map, as JSON-RPC specifies.
+Perhaps we'll add an option to do this.